stevenlimhw/tp/docs/UserGuide.md

     * YEAR MONTH DAY
   * DAY: 1 or 2 valid digits allowed
   * MONTH: 1 or 2 valid digits allowed
-  * YEAR: 2 or 4 valid digits allowed
+  * YEAR: 4 valid digits allowed
   * Examples: 27/10/2022, 27-10-2022, 27/10/22...
   * `d/DATE` field is left optional, will store exercise with current date if no date field is found